ecopony/magma_soup/README.md

 - "What are the coordinates of San Francisco?"
 - "What's the distance between NYC and LA?"
 - "Find the address for these coordinates: 37.7749, -122.4194"
+- "Add Portland to the map"
+- "Remove San Francisco from the map"

 ### Real-Time Streaming